dagbjorn/microcoffeeoncloud/README.md

 ## <a name="run-microcoffee"></a>Run Microcoffee
 When running microcoffee, you need to observe the dependencies between the microservices so they are started in the correct order.

 1. Start with the authorization server (Keycloak).
-Keycloak takes quite a long time to start.
 1. Start the config server.
 This may be done in parallel with the authorization server.
 1. When the config server is running, start the discovery server.
 1. When all three servers are running, start the other microservices, including the database, all together.

 A microservice is started by running `docker-compose up -d` or by using the already mentioned convenience batch file `run-docker.bat` as shown below.
 The batch file will stop any running containers before bringing them up again.

-:warning: The startup time is rather long, at least on my machine.
+:warning: Depending on the machine, the startup time can be rather long.

-Given that the authorization server is already running, start the config server from the `microcoffeeoncloud-configserver`:
+Given that the authorization server is already running and the client secret is regenerated, start the config server from the `microcoffeeoncloud-configserver`:

     run-docker.bat